 Oliver will join Orbital Marine Power in April 2020.

-Orbital was the first company in the world to successfully grid connect a floating tidal turbine in 2011 with their 250kW scale system which was operated at EMEC.
+Orbital was the first company in the world to successfully grid connect a floating tidal turbine in 2011.
 In 2016 the company launched the SR2000, the world’s most powerful tidal stream turbine.
-The SR2000 produced in excess of 3GWh of electricity over its initial12-month continuous test programme.
+The SR2000 produced in excess of 3GWh of electricity over its initial 12-month continuous test programme.
 At the time this represented more power from a single turbine than had been generated cumulatively by the wave and tidal sector in Scotland over the 12 years prior to the launch of the SR2000.

 The O2 project has received funding from the European Union’s Horizon 2020 research and innovation programme under the FloTEC project (grant agreement No. 691916) and the European Regional Development Fund through the Interreg North West Europe Programme under the ITEG project.